 In some cases the TMJ disorder the disc is displaced to the front of the joint which interferes with its ability to properly interface between the “ball” and “socket”.
 This front displacement of the disc to make a clicking sound when the joint functions, and joint uses sensitive soft tissue to function on as opposed to smooth cartilage.
 In some cases the disc may move so far forward that the mouth cannot be widely opened.
 This can cause a condition known as degenerative joint disease.

 TMJ sufferers can display a variety of symptoms, and certain signs may indicate the potential for TMJ disorders to develop.
 Following are signs and symptoms that are possible in patients with TMJ problems:

 - Painful clicks or pops in the joint when opening or closing the mouth

 - A habit of tooth grinding or clenching

 Because the disorder has many boundaries between several health-care disciplines—in particular, dentistry and neurology—there are a variety of treatment approaches.

 Non-surgical Treatment Options for TMJ Disorders

 In the treatment of TMJ disorders you will be working in partnership with your surgeon and in some cases your orthodontist and restorative dentist.
 It is important to know that most types of TMJ disorders can be treated, in whole or at least in part by “conservative therapy” or self care.
 Other problems require more extensive therapy, sometimes including surgery.
-The following are treatment options that will be reviewed by Dr. Abbey with you to determine the specific treatment needed in your case:
+The following are treatment options that will be reviewed with you by Dr. Abbey and Dr. Semidey to determine the specific treatment needed in your case: